raymond1/Document-Compiling-CMS/README.md

 ## Creating a script file/Script file syntax

-Add the file script.txt needs to be placed in the working directory.
+The file script.txt needs to be created and placed in the working directory.
+If it is not there, you need to add it.
 It contains the set of instructions that will be performed by the cms.

 Example file:
 generate directories